Sarah-HA-2021/MLDM_HomeWork/Project/Classifiers Generation/README.md

 # Steps
-## First we generated & tested the classifiers on one dataset to compare paper's results with ours
+## First we generated & tested the classifiers on one dataset to compare paper's results with ours , the code for that can be found above
 For this task we picked glass dataset and here are the results

 | Method | Our results| Paper's results|